Noncommutative supports, local cohomology and spectral sequences: Introduction

-In Section 5, we construct a general functorial setup similar to \`Alvarez Montaner, Boix and Zarzuela \cite{Alz} that enables us to obtain spectral sequences for local cohomology objects in $\mathscr S_R$.
-We have ideals $I$, $J\subseteq R$ and we suppose that we can express $I$ as an intersection $I_{\alpha_1}\cap...\cap I_{\alpha_k}$ of ideals.
-As in \cite{Alz}, we consider the partially ordered set $P$ consisting of all possible sums of the ideals $\{I_{\alpha_1},...,I_{\alpha_k}\}$, ordered by reverse inclusion.
-Then, each $p\in P$ corresponds to a sum $I_p$ of the ideals in $\{I_{\alpha_1},...,I_{\alpha_k}\}$.
-We now consider systems of functors on $\mathscr S_R$ satisfying certain conditions with respect to their values on injective hulls of $R$-elementary objects in $\mathscr S_R$ and obtain a general spectral sequence for their derived functors in this context (see Theorem \ref{T5.3cr}).
-Using the results of previous sections, we show that these conditions apply in particular to the $(I,J)$-torsion functor and its values on injective hulls of $R$-elementary objects.
-This gives us a spectral sequence for two variable local cohomology objects in $\mathscr S_R$ (see Proposition \ref{P5.6fq}).
-As mentioned before, the nonclosed supports $\mathbb W(I,J)$ from \cite{TYY} play a key role in the functorial setup of \cite{Alz}.
+Finally, using properties of the injective hull of $R$-elementary objects, we apply our theory to describe a general functorial setup that is similar to the one recently introduced by \`Alvarez Montaner, Boix and Zarzuela in \cite{Alz} (see also \cite{Alz2}).
+By considering systems of functors on $\mathscr S_R$ satisfying certain conditions with respect to their values on injective hulls of $R$-elementary objects in $\mathscr S_R$, we obtain a general spectral sequence for their derived functors in this context.
+In particular, this gives us a spectral sequence for two variable local cohomology objects in $\mathscr S_R$.
+In fact, it is striking that the nonclosed supports $\mathbb W(I,J)$ from \cite{TYY} appear naturally in the theory developed in \cite{Alz}.

-We conclude by showing two further applications where we can use the formalism of Theorem \ref{T5.3cr}.
-The first is with $J=0$ and generalized local cohomology functors given by derived functors of
+We conclude by showing two further applications of the spectral sequence in this formalism.
+The first is with generalized local cohomology functors given by derived functors of